tudelft3d/esri_geobim/README.md

 GeoBIM application
 ==================

+> #### :warning: Update July 2023
+>
+> This repository is now also available as a submodule in IfcOpenShell IfcConvert.
+Download automated builds from https://github.com/IfcOpenBot/IfcOpenShell/commit/2ac66571b05cede41495cec748989435ea74947d#commitcomment-107123988

 Building Information Modelling (BIM) is a fairly novel paradigm in the construction sector in which a multi-disciplinary information in construction is exchanged between stakeholders as a decomposition of